apiaryio/api-elements/docs/element-definitions.md

 ## Authentication and Authorization Scheme Requirement ([Array][])

-This represents a group of schemes where each of them MUST be satisfied when making a transaction
+This represents a group of schemes where each of them MUST be satisfied when making a transaction.

 #### Template